datacenterops/the-data-center-stack/README.md

 These are examples, not limits.
 One of the goals of making the project open is to see what other people build with it.

+## Using the Taxonomy with AI

+The taxonomy is designed to work directly inside AI tools like ChatGPT, Claude, and Gemini, not just as a static reference.

+**[AI User Guide](AI-USER-GUIDE.md)** walks through four ready-to-use prompts for classifying companies, analyzing a dataset, mapping customers and competitors, and finding market opportunities.
+Each prompt has the taxonomy link built in, so there's no need to paste the taxonomy manually.

+**[View the interactive guide](ai-user-guide.html)** for the same content in a formatted, shareable page.

 ## Project Structure

 The repository contains: